Opons1/pro_weaponry/README.md

 **ISSUES AND BUGS**

-Issues can be seen and reported here or on the notabug mirror (https://notabug.org/W3RQ01/pro_weaponry)
+Issues can be seen and reported here or on the notabug mirror ~~(https://notabug.org/W3RQ01/pro_weaponry)~~ Notabug's dead, report here.